volta-cli/website/subdomains/docs/_guide/understanding.md

 You control the tools managed by your Volta toolchain with two commands: `volta install` and `volta uninstall`.

 ### Installing Node engines

-When you install a tool to your toolchain, you always choose a _default version_ of that tool, which Volta will use unless you're working within a project directory that has configured Volta to use a different version.
-Alternatively, you can use `volta fetch` to install a tool locally without changing the _default version_.
+Every time you install a tool to your toolchain, you set the default version of that tool, which Volta will use unless you're working within a project directory that has configured Volta to use a different version.

 For example, you can select your default version of `node` by installing a particular version: